 Almost every community has at least one swimming pool in Iceland.
 It may be hard to believe, but Icelanders love to swim.
 But when you find out that school children start swimming lessons from Year 1, you can see how a fondness for the water can grow.
 Good thing we have all this geothermal energy available to heat our swimming pools!

 Your Friend in Reykjavik loves to swim and wants to share our Icelandic culture of community swimming pools with you!
 Join us on a walking tour and ask where our favourite sundlaug (swimming pool) is!

 Swim all year round in Iceland

 With the Greenland sea on one side and the North Atlantic Ocean on the other, the average water temperatures range from around 52°F (11°C) down to around 39°F (4°C).
 So you could imagine that swimming in the ocean is a big no for most.
 At least not without some serious protection!

 Luckily, there are plenty of hot springs and heated pools.
 While there are records of pools being built from the 13th century, the oldest public swimming pools date back to around a hundred years ago, which is still pretty impressive!
 And because of the year-round geothermal volcanic energy providing the heat, our pools are open all year round, no matter the weather.

 Swimming pools in Iceland are for more than just laps.

 Community swimming pools in Iceland definitely emphasize “community.”
 Of course, there’s a pool for doing laps, sometimes two, but you often can also find hot tubs, steam or cold baths, and jacuzzis.
 There are wading pools and sometimes playground-like pools with awesome waterslides for the kids!
 In some spots, like the famous Blue Lagoon, you can even enjoy a soothing treatment from the mineral-rich mud.

 So, you can get your exercise with a few laps or relax in a hot tub and join in the social scene.
-You may find yourself in a heated (pun intended!) discussion about sport or the weather!
+You may find yourself in a heated (pun intended!) discussion about sports or the weather!
 If there’s one truly “local” experience, this would be it!